areveur51/StellarMapWeb/USER_GUIDE.md

 **Quick Actions:**
 - Click any "View in Admin" button to see detailed records
 - Monitor stuck records count - if high, check cron jobs
+- Check which pipeline is doing the work (SDK recommended)
-- Track BigQuery costs to prevent overages
+- Track BigQuery costs if using paid pipeline

 ---